kavia-common/attendance-tracker-216426-216435/attendance_frontend/CI_PROJECT_ROOT_HINT.md

-# CI Project Root Hint (App)

-This is the Flutter app root.
-Run Flutter commands from here.
+This directory is the root of a Flutter project.

-Relative path from workspace root: attendance-tracker-216426-216435/attendance_frontend
+- pubspec.yaml is present here.
+- The application entrypoint is lib/main.dart
+- Use this folder as the working directory for analysis/build.